Woodruff-Scientific-Ltd/PyFECONS/README.md

 [Conda](https://docs.conda.io/en/latest/) package management is needed for local development on Mac M1 due to incompatibility of [cadquery](https://github.com/CadQuery/cadquery and pip.

+NB we are not using cadquery anymore so Conda is no longer a requirement for Mac M1.
+If we add back complicated dependencies this may change in the future.

 Follow the Miniconda [Quick command line install](https://docs.anaconda.com/free/miniconda/#quick-command-line-install) instructions.